Ideadly-Skies/ftgo-w2-goroutine/README.md

 # ftgo-w2-goroutine
-code repository for FTGO-W2-Goroutine lecture
+code repository for FTGO-W2-Goroutine lecture. goroutine corresponds to the lecture that is delivered by this week, NGC refers to the non-graded challenge, HandsOnLab is the HandsOnLab Activities that we're doing for the class.